The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Trello

-If you're starting out and easily intimidated by new software, get your hands on Trello.
-It isn't as feature-heavy as Asana or ClickUp, but it gets the job done.
-I started with Trello, and it took me about two years before I decided to move to Asana, and then ultimately landed on ClickUp.
+If you're starting out and easily intimidated by new software, consider Trello.
+Although it isn't as feature-heavy as Asana or ClickUp, it gets the job done.
+I started with Trello, then spent about 2 years before moving to Asana, and ultimately landed on ClickUp.

 *Paper or digital planner

 Paper and digital planners still work!
 At least the last time I checked, anyway.
-My favorite app for digital planners is the notetaking app GoodNotes.
+My favorite app for digital planners is GoodNotes.
 It makes it easy to export your notes into PDFs for later.

 * I use a paper planner + a whiteboard before migrating the final draft of the schedule to ClickUp. it just makes things easier for me.
 This one by Blue sky is inexpensive and not full of clutter.